deg0nz/MMM-PublicTransportBerlin/README.md

 ## How to get the `stationId`

 You will need a `stationId` for your module.
-You can get it as described in the [vbb-rest API documentation](https://github.com/derhuerst/vbb-rest/blob/21930eb2442ecdc8888e70d024391be29264f33f/docs/index.md).
+You can get it as described in the [BVG-rest API documentation](https://github.com/derhuerst/bvg-rest/blob/master/docs/index.md).
 This is a cURL example for getting all possible stations with the keyword "alexanderplatz":

 ```